1

 Session Topics

-IC-4.B Devices for neuromorphic and unconventional computing: from devices to applications
+IC-4.B1 Memristive devices for neuromorphic and unconventional computing: devices, modelling, applications